asgrom/yandex-money-sdk-python/README.rst

 ~~~~~~~~~~~~

 1. Install it with ``pip install yandex-money-sdk``
-2. Paste ``from yandex_money.api import WalletPayment, ExternalPayment``
+2. Paste ``from yandex_money.api import Wallet, ExternalPayment`` to
-   to your source code
+   your source code

 Payments from the Yandex.Money wallet
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~